eglantine-vialaneix/digital-education/README.md

   - ~~conditional navigation based on PSIvsIPS~~

 - refine PS activity
-  - remove all (plotting and other) functions from psactivity.py file -> into utils
-  - give hints of python functions for the
-  - force minimum number of characters for interpretation
+  - ~~force minimum number of characters for interpretation~~
   - ideally make the labels disappear with the dots when going back in iterations
   - make labels clearer (in bold and bigger font)
-  - make the computation of the gradient as a new parameter
-    - only one exercice: have to write the function G + input a0 + input eta
-  - make better global instructions: your goal is NOT to find the globa minimum only, it is to discover HOW you can always (of most of the time) find it.
-Your goal is to find the RULE behind finding the minimum.
+  - ~~make better global instructions: your goal is NOT to find the globa minimum only, it is to discover HOW you can always (of most of the time) find it.
+Your goal is to find the RULE behind finding the minimum.~~
   - ~~repair plotting with number of iterations~~
   - ~~merge with Thomaz version~~